 Nearby this town there are the caves of San Jose.
 People call them Coves de Sant Josep or Grutas de San Jose (in Spanish).

 So this cave is a system of caves with an underground river San Jose, 2750 meters long.
 It was a dwelling place for prehistoric people.
 But today it is an attraction with a boat ride, music and light show where you can see how the caves evolved through the years with water flow.

 The bizarre forms of nature combined with artificial lighting will take you to a fantasy world where light and color have acquired their maximum expression.

 The ride costs 10 euros for adults.
 The tour is very impressive but no photos or videos are allowed and the guide speaks only Spanish.
 Still, even if you don’t speak Spanish, it’s an incredibly fascinating tour.
 See the reviews and details here.

 Sagunto Castle is one of the largest castles in Spain, with a length of almost a kilometer.
-Various civilizations inhabited it during many centuries, buildings various plots at different times.
+Various civilizations inhabited it for many centuries, buildings various plots at different times.

 Today it consists of two main parts: Almenara and Alcazaba.
 Iberians laid the first walls.
 The Romans rebuilt the buildings destroyed by Hannibal, laid the Santa Maria Magdalena square, built a forum, and cut a well in the rock.
 Since 1931, the Castillo Sagunto complex received a status of a National Monument.